Glossary of Real Estate Terms

 Assessment: An assessment is a charge for improvements made by the local government that are beneficial to adjoining property.
 Sidewalks and road work are common examples of improvements which give rise to an assessment.
 Property owners who receive a benefit from the improvement are assessed a proportional share of the cost of the improvement.

-Broker: A real estate broker is a licensed person or organization who negotiates real estate contracts, mortgages, leases and other agreements between the parties in a real estate transaction.
-Real estate agents (or realtors) are also licensed representatives who work for brokers.
+Broker: A real estate broker is a licensed person or organization who negotiates real estate contract sale terms such as pricing, inspection periods, and closing dates between the parties in a real estate transaction.
+Real estate agents are also licensed representatives who work for brokers.
+In Missouri, realtors are not licensed to draft contract language or provisions.
+They may only fill in blanks on board approved sale contract forms.

 Closing: A closing (sometimes called a settlement), is the last stage of a real estate transaction.
-At the closing, the buyer finalizes his or her mortgage and pays any closing costs for which he or she is responsible, while the seller finalizes and hands over the deed and the keys to the property.
+At the closing, the buyer finalizes his or her mortgage and pays any closing costs for which he or she is responsible, while the seller executes the transfer deed and hands over the keys to the property.

 Condominium: Condominium (condo) owners own their individual residential unit and also have a right to use the common areas in the development, which are owned by the condominium association.
 The association maintains the property, pays taxes and insurance, and deals with improvements.
-A condo owner will probably have to pay association fees in addition to mortgage payments.
+Condo owners will have to pay association fees in addition to mortgage payments and their own insurance.

 Foreclosure: When a homeowner defaults by failing to make payments on his or her mortgage, the bank or financial institution that holds the mortgage note may foreclose on the property.
 Foreclosure gives the legal ownership of a property to the bank to allow the bank to recoup its investment.
-Foreclosure proceedings vary by state but usually involve court appearances to ensure the foreclosure is warranted.
+Foreclosure proceedings vary by state; in Missouri, these rarely involve the judicial system or court appearances.

-Mortgage Loan: A mortgage loan is a loan secured by the real estate the loan is allowing the buyer to purchase.
+Mortgage Loan: A mortgage loan is a loan secured by the real estate that the buyer is purchasing.
 Mortgage terms may allow for fixed or adjustable interest rates or may include balloon payments.
-The functioning legal effect and foreclosure of mortgages vary greatly from state to state.
+At closing, the buyer signs a promissory note and deed of trust (mortgage), among other closing documents.

 RESPA: The Real Estate Settlement Procedures Act (RESPA) imposes obligations on mortgage lenders and other vendors involved in real estate transactions.
 Under RESPA, borrowers must receive disclosures detailing the costs associated with the transaction, copies of the lender’s servicing and escrow account practices, and a description of the relationships among the service providers to the transaction.
 Mortgage lenders must also give borrowers a fair estimate of the service charges for which he or she may be responsible.

-Survey: A survey is a mapping of land boundaries, improvements and easements on real property.
-A lender will frequently require a survey of property, especially commercial or un-platted property, and will require the parties to address any irregularities that show up on the survey.
+Survey: A survey is a mapping of land boundaries, improvements and recorded easements on real property.
+A lender will frequently require a survey of property, especially commercial or rural property.
+There are several types of surveys available that you will want to discuss with your Real Estate lawyer.
+A survey is almost always recommended and can reveal legal issues concerning the property, such as encroachments, that should be resolved by the parties before closing.

 Title Insurance and Title Report: Title insurance protects against title defects not excluded by the policy.
 A title report is a written statement of the current condition of the title.
 A title commitment sets forth the requirements for the title company to insure the title.
-A title insurance policy can protect and help a buyer feel comfortable with the validity of the title.
+A title insurance policy can protect and help insure good marketable title for peace of mind.
+In addition, our law firm provides counsel and assistance with reviewing title insurance commitments and submitting title insurance claims.

 Speak to a Real Estate Lawyer